Search

 Stress, especially chronic stress, can lead to estrogen dominance by impeding the production of progesterone.
 Chronic stress triggers the adrenal glands to increase the concentrations of another hormone, cortisol.
 Both cortisol and progesterone are produced using cholesterol.
 When stressed, the body uses up a large amount of cholesterol in the production of cortisol, leaving very little left over to convert into other hormones like progesterone.

 Meditation and mindfulness practices are often helpful in balancing hormones due to stress levels.
-These practices are designed to reduce stress, and reducing stress reduces the production of cortisol as well.
+These practices are designed to reduce stress, which reduces the production of cortisol as well.
 Exercise methods such as yoga, tai chi, and qigong do double duty as they both reduce overall stress levels and increase lean muscle mass.

-There are several vitamins and minerals that can either reduce estrogen or increase progesterone production in the body.
-Eating these foods may help to balance hormones naturally, although before making any significant dietary changes, you should have a discussion with a medical professional familiar with your history.
+Several vitamins and minerals can either reduce estrogen or increase progesterone production in the body.
+Eating these foods may help to balance hormones naturally, although before making any significant dietary changes, you should discuss your history with a medical professional.

 Foods that reduce estrogen production: